Changissnz/nu_merchant_principal/README.md

 accepted as a fact.
-The subjectivity is there so that every sentient being that has a keen interest to involve themselves in the judgment of the noun's truth value holds onto the belief that their contribution's judgment matter.
+The subjectivity is there so that every sentient being that has a keen interest to involve themselves in the judgment of the noun's truth value holds onto the belief that their contribution's judgment matters.
 In some cases, the finalization of the judgment process is delegated to a small proportion of all those involved, in such a way for there to be a final judgment on the matter that was already "pre-determined", "pre-determined" because the decision was already accepted as fact before the proceedings of the total involved by their various mannerisms of analysis for judgment.
+Invoking subjectivity on a matter can be due to the cause of the invoker's lack of capability to act on the truth, whether to counteract or make use of by adoption.